Spanish pavilion

-The Spanish pavilion houses Spain's national representation during the Venice Biennale arts festivals.
+The Spanish pavilion houses are Spain's national representation during the Venice Biennale arts festivals.

 Organization and building

 The pavilion was designed and built by Francisco Javier de Luque between 1921 and 1922.
 While its façade shows influence of 17th century Spanish Baroque architecture, its internal layout is similar to that of the German Pavilion, for a kind of uniformity in the early Giardini buildings.
 The painter-architect Joaquín Vaquero Palacios restored the pavilion in 1952 and made its façade more modern, with a continuous brick face.